rastogiachyut/ruby-rails-interview-questions/Q_n_A/All Questions Segregated.md

 - How would you create _getter_ and _setter_ methods in Ruby?

-Uncommon(Encountered but not explored or forgotten)
+Uncommon(Encountered and explored but forgotten)
 - What does `self` mean when used in a class?
 - What are `#method_missing` and `#send`?
 Why are they useful?
 - What are the various Ruby runtimes, and how are they different?